Probate Registry opening hours are between 9.30am-4.30pm

 If the deceased owned real estate either solely or as a tenant in common

-Without a grant Land Services SA will not process a transfer of the deceased’s sole interest or an interest as a tenant in common in real estate.
+Land Services SA will not process a transfer of the deceased’s sole interest or an interest as a tenant in common in real estate without a grant.

 If the assets are jointly owned